MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/integrating-windows-with-wireless-hotspots.md

 ---
-title: Introduction to integrating Windows with wireless hotspots
+title: Introduction to Integrating Windows with Wireless Hotspots
 description: Introduction to integrating Windows with wireless hotspots ms.date: 07/05/2019
 ---